jan-dolejsi/webpack-module-federation-vs-angular-material-forms/README.md

 npx ng serve
 ```

+Point a new browser tab to <http://localhost:4201/>.\
+This should show the vanila Angular application.
+It shows the same micro-frontend as a standalone Angular application.

 Replace the [app.component.html](./mfe1/src/app/app.component.html) `<p>Standalone Micro-frontend 1</p>` and the router outlet.

 Create the module that will become the micro-frontend exposed for remote consumption: